The Forecasting performance of the Factor model with Martingale Difference errors: Introduction

-Our analysis considers a dataset of 123 US monthly macroeconomic time series\footnote{We refer to the enclosed Appendix for more information about the nature and composition of the series in the dataset.} over the period from January 1959 to December 2019 to evaluate the forecasting performance of the two models.
-The study is carried out by employing a pseudo real time exercise based on a large dataset proposed by (McCkracken \& Ng, 2015).
-The dataset is composed of 123 US monthly macroeconomic time series\footnote{We refer to the enclosed Appendix for more information about the nature and composition of the series in the dataset.} observed over the period from January 1959 to December 2019.
-The forecast horizon considered are for 1,3, 6, 12 and 24 months ahead and the loss function used top measure the forecast performance is the usual mean squared error (MSE).
-Furthermore, the forecasting exercise was conducted on all variables composing the dataset.
-In this way, it was possible to get a more general picture of the different sectors that make up the dataset, beyond the forecasting performance on the individual macroeconomic aggregates, such as Personal Income, Industrial Production, Unemployment Rate, All Employees and Consumer Price Index.
+The estimation of FMMDE rests upon the definition of martingale difference divergence matrix, which can be regarded as a generalization of the standard autocovariance matrix based upon measures of nonlinear serial dependence.
+In particular, the martingale difference divergence matrix encodes the information about the number and form of linear combinations of the original vector of time series that are conditional mean independent of past information.
+We can retrieve this set of transformations by performing principal component analysis on the sample martingale difference divergence matrix.
+The estimation involves selecting the value of a parameter to determine the lag at which we truncate the serial information used by the autocovariances.
+Since the original paper provides no optimal way to determine the parameter, in our empirical analysis, we resort to a cross-validation procedure to determine the most appropriate value to be used at each time interval, following a squared forecast error minimization criterion.

-The main empirical findings can be summarized as follows.
-For short-term forecasting horizons, the FMMDE approach has forecast performance comparable to SW.
-In the longterm forecasting horizons, the improvement becomes more evident especially for sectors related to Output \& Income, Labor Market and Consumption.
-This is true also for the main macroeconomic aggregates such as Industrial production, Unemployment Rate, and Real Personal Income.
-If instead, the prediction of nominal variables is concerned, SW model appears to have an advantage over FMMDE.
+Using a comprehensive US macroeconomic dataset, the FRED-MD \footnote{The dataset, introduced by \cite{mccracken2016fred}, consists of 123 monthly macroeconomic time series observed from January 1959 to December 2019.
+We remind to the enclosed Appendix for more information about the nature and composition of the series in the dataset.}, we assess the forecasting performance of the aforementioned techniques by conducting a pseudo-real-time exercise with forecast horizon at 1, 6, and 12 months ahead.
+In addition to the usual target variables such as Industrial Production, Unemployment Rate, All Employees, and Consumer Price Index, the prediction exercise is also conducted on the remaining variables composing the dataset.
+In this way, it is possible to get a more general picture of the different sectors beyond the forecasting performance on the individual macroeconomic aggregates.